adafruit/Adafruit_nRF52_Arduino/README.md

 [adafruit-nrfutil](https://github.com/adafruit/Adafruit_nRF52_nrfutil) (derived from Nordic pc-nrfutil) is needed to upload sketch via serial port.

 - For Windows and macOS, pre-built executable binaries are included in the BSP at `tools/adafruit-nrfutil/`.
+It should work out of the box.
-- While Linux user can install it easily via PyPi
+- Linux user need to run follow command to install it from PyPi

     ```
     $ pip3 install adafruit-nrfutil --user